benjaminlee24/gang-ds-blog/_posts/2023-04-30-AP_computers_networks.md

     - A computer network is a type of computing system.
     - A path between two computing devices on a computer network (a sender and a receiver) is a sequence of directly connected computing devices that begins at the sender and ends at the receiver.
     - Routing is the process of finding a path from sender to receiver.
-    - The bandwidth of a computer network is the maximum amount of data that can be sent in a fixed amount of time.
+    - The bandwidth of a computer network is the maximum amount of data that can be sent in a certain amount of time.
     - Bandwidth is usually measured in bits per second

 - Complete Vocabulary Matching Activity.
 Incorporate this into your learnings from year.
 To analyze measure path and latency use `traceroute` and `ping` commands from Linux Terminal.